Education Hub

 4. Check your fireplace and other gas appliances

 Schedule a fireplace tune-up with A1.
 Why?
 Extreme heat causes dirt build-up over time which can corrode and affect the working parts of your fireplace.
-Your fireplace eventually ages over time.
-Plus, it’s important to check CO levels and keep your fireplace looking sparkly clean!
+Read more here about A1’s fireplace tune-up

 Check smoke detector as part of 12-point cold weather checklist

-For battery-driven detectors, ensure they are operating and check that they haven’t gone past the expiration date – there is usually a 5-7 year lifespan
+For battery-driven carbon monoxide detectors, ensure they are operating and check that they haven’t gone past the expiration date – there is usually a 5–7-year lifespan.

 Vacuum and check batteries if required.